rlerdorf/php7dev/README.md

 If everything went well you should now be ssh'ed into your php7dev environment.

 However, if you check **/sbin/ifconfig** you will see that your network interface is a private NAT'ed ip.
 You can get out from it, but you can't get in.
 Log back out and edit your *~/Vagrantfile*.
 Most of it is commented out.
-Add these two lines:
+Add these two lines right under the line that says, *config.vm.box = "rasmus/php7dev"*:

 ```
 config.vm.hostname = "php7dev"